Fillan

-Saint Fillan, Filan, Phillan, Fáelán (Old Irish) or Faolán (modern Gaeilge & Gàidhlig) is the name of an eighth century monk from Munster, who having studied at Taghmon Abbey, traveled to Scotland and settled at Strath Fillan.
+Saint Fillan, Filan, Phillan, Fáelán (Old Irish) or Faolán (modern Irish and Scottish Gaelic) is the name of an eighth century monk from Munster, who having studied at Taghmon Abbey, traveled to Scotland and settled at Strath Fillan.

 Name

-The name Fillan probably means "little wolf" in Irish / Gaeilge, being formed on a diminutive of faol, an old word for the animal.
-In Irish/Gaeilge the name Faolán is pronounced 'Fway-lawn'.
+The name Fillan probably means "little wolf" in Irish, being formed on a diminutive of faol, an old word for the animal.
+In Irish the name Faolán is pronounced 'Fway-lawn'.

 Life

 St. Fillan of Munster, the son of Feriach, grandson of Cellach Cualann, King of Leinster, received the monastic habit at the Abbey of Fintán of Taghmon in Wexford and came to Scotland from Ireland in 717 as a hermit along with his Irish princess-mother St. Kentigerna, and his Irish prince-uncle St. Comgan.
 They settled at Loch Duich.

 After spending some time with his uncle Saint Comgan at Lochalsh, where Killilan (Kilfillan) bears his name, the saint devoted himself to the evangelization of the district of Perthshire round Strath Fillan, which is called after him, and where he was greatly venerated.

 St. Fillan was the abbot of a monastery in Fife before retiring to Glen Dochart and Strathfillan near Tyndrum in Perthshire.